 Wiilubike brings a touch of forest to biking

 If it can be made out of wood, you can find it in Finland.
-This applies to bicycles as well and now a wooden city bike, Wiilubike, is hitting the streets.
+This applies to bicycles as well, such as the wooden city bike, Wiilubike.

 Chopping firewood is a popular summer pastime for many Finns and Ilari Alaruka is no exception.
 In 2014, the founder and CEO of Wood Innovations Finland was splitting birch trunks at his home farm when the idea hit him.
 Alaruka envisioned a very different use for the high-quality birch than just firewood.